Syntaxerr101/FHookPlus/README.md

 </div>
 <div align="left" >

-**fhook+** is a dynamic instrumentation tool powered by **Frida INJECT binary**, designed for seamless on-the-fly injection of custom scripts for dynamic analysis, debugging, and security testing (One-click injection tool).
+**fhook+** is a dynamic instrumentation tool powered by **Frida INJECT binary**, designed for seamless on-the-fly injection of custom scripts for dynamic analysis, debugging, and security testing.
+- One-click injection tool.

 </div>

 ---

-## ✨ Features
+## - Features

 - **Frida Manager**: Download and import Frida inject binaries for your architectures.
 - **Script Manager**: Import, edit, rename, view, and delete.